- Frequency of wage payments

 Deductions from Wages

-- Worker theft only if the business can show that the worker’s act was dishonest or wilful, and if the business filed a police report.
+- Deductions taken due to alleged employee theft are permissible only if it can be shown that the employee’s intent was to deprive and that the employer filed a police report.

 - Required state and federal taxes, including the worker’s share of workers’ compensation premiums.